mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/operations/managing-nodes/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-# Adding Nodes to an AWS Cluster
+# Adding Nodes to an AWS / Azure Cluster

 <p class="message--note"><strong>NOTE: </STRONG> This process only applies to clusters created by Konvoy, using Terraform.
 If your cluster was provisioned manually, please follow the steps in <a href="/ksphere/konvoy/latest/operations/managing-nodes/#adding-nodes-to-an-on-premise-cluster">Adding Nodes to an On-Premise Cluster</a></p>

-<p class="message--note"><strong>NOTE: </STRONG> This process should only be applied on healthy clusters.
+<p class="message--note"><strong>NOTE: </STRONG> This process should only be applied to healthy clusters.
 If you are attempting to recover from a node failure, please see <a href="/ksphere/konvoy/latest/troubleshooting/replace-a-failed-node/">Recovering from Node Failure</a> instead.</p>

 After the initial provisioning of a cluster, the same `konvoy` tools can be used to add nodes.